How to add Retina Ready Images of any size without Distortion in MailChimp

 In 2011, Apple’s 4th Generation iPhone i.e. iPhone 4S was introduced with a Retina display and the need for catering high definition images on all fronts became the industry standard.
 In a domain where images actually speak more than words, email marketers effortlessly adopted the best practice of having every image in their emails be retina compliant.
 You can check out our infographics on the Best practices for Retina ready emails.

 With more and more people making use of the Master Templates to send different types of emails from one single skeleton template, image replacement is one of the major deal breakers.
-Unfortunately, MailChimp’s Editor poses certain roadblocks when it comes to editing and replacing retina images within an email template or Master Template.
+Unfortunately, MailChimp’s Editor poses certain roadblocks when it comes to editing and replacing retina ready mailchimp image size within an email template or Master Template.

 How to edit images in Mailchimp?